-Kazi Kwa Vijana, a program Similar to NYS Empowerment Program, but paying a little less, also failed.
+Kazi Kwa Vijana (a program Similar to NYS Empowerment Program but paying a little less) also failed.
 The Office of the Prime Minister was in charge.
 Fast forward, no one was arrested, no one took political responsibility and no money was recovered!
-The project died and here we are being taught how to fight corruption by people who failed to fight it then.
+The project died and we are lucky to be taught how to fight corruption by people who couldn’t fight it then.

 6. The Tokyo Embassy Scandal

 Kenya had lost about a billion in Tokyo alone.
 Again, Kenyans went for the holder of the office, one Moses Wetangula.
 He stepped aside for a while only to be ‘cleared’ and returned back to government.
-Today he is a CORD principal and anti-graft czar.
-He speaks against graft with so much passion these days.
+Today, he speaks against graft with so much passion.
 Did we get our money back?
-Do we have convictions?
-No…nothing.
-Our money was lost and the public has moved on as expected.
+No. Our money was lost and the public has moved on as expected.

 We go into a sacred war with unholy objectives and expect better results.
 Hopeless!
 The so-called war against corruption in Kenya is at best a cover-up or a tool to settle political scores.
-Do we just give up?
-I don’t think so..
+Should we give up, therefore?
+I don’t think so…

 No house can stand longer on a weak foundation they say.
 Our war against corruption must proceed with an attitudinal change.
 Kenyans must start by hating corrution.
 But you ask, how can I hate what I’ve loved all along?
 It’s not easy but very possible.

 Why don’t we start by understanding the effects of corruption on our economy and general growth as a nation?
 From empty drug shelves in public hospitals (leading to hundreds of preventable deaths daily) to overcrowded matatus (taking lives), corruption is the one thing we must all start hating.
 For instance,